ant-design/ant-design/docs/react/customize-theme.en-US.md

 ### Customize in webpack

-We take a typical `webpack.config.js` file as example to customize it's [less-loader](https://github.com/webpack-contrib/less-loader) options.
+We take a typical `webpack.config.js` file as example to customize its [less-loader](https://github.com/webpack-contrib/less-loader) options.

 ```diff
 // webpack.config.js